Charlie Griffin has enjoyed a thirty-plus year career as a composer, writer, educator, and arts administrator.

 Griffin embraces creativity in many forms: improv comedy, standup comedy, and acting.
 In May of 2017, his one hour sketch-prov comedy show, Biblical Fan Fiction, enjoyed a 5-show run at the Orlando Fringe Festival.
 Shortly thereafter, he embarked on a second degree: a BFA in Creative Writing for Entertainment on faculty scholarship at Full Sail University.

 From 2005-10 he relocated to Latvia from New York, where he worked on projects with his own 8-piece ensemble as well as commissions from regional sources, such as several works for the Riga-based women’s vocal ensemble Putni, a large work for organ, timpani and 30-voice choir to mark the 6th International Organ Music Festival in Liepaja, and a large work for electronics, flute quartet, dancers and video for a premiere in Riga in 2010, with premieres following in Sweden and Lithuania.
-He was also a lecturer for the US Embassies in Latvia and Lithuania during this period, and a co-administrator of New Music Incubator, an international collaborative project between composers and performers from Baltic and Scandinavian countries.
+He acted as co-administrator of New Music Incubator, an international collaborative project between composers and performers from Baltic and Scandinavian countries.

 He has received grants from ASCAP, Meet the Composer’s Commissioning Music/USA, Queens Council on the Arts and New Dramatists, and commissions from Ethos Percussion Group, the Piedmont Choirs, and the Dale Warland Singers, among others.
 His work has been included on several Compact Discs and has regularly been aired on radio stations such as WNYC and WQXR in New York, WGBH in Boston and WHPK in Chicago.